 Described by George Lakoff, a founding father of cognitive metaphor and psycholinguistics, our present social and political dilemmas are happening largely because our society is driven by a deep evolutionary knowledge that “Consciousness is UP.”
 From our evolutionary experience that UP is out of our reach, to our biology UP is the sky.
 The sky, to our biology, is unknowable, and because UP is unknowable, UP is also God.
 Up is also taller.
 Taller stacks of things are UP, and thus, those stacks and the people who command them are also closer to God.
 It’s why we build tall buildings and churches with steeples and equate possessing billions of dollars to somehow doing or being good.
 The people who own those billions, build those structures, and even those who are housed in them, are also by biological and cognitive extension closer to God.
 Likewise, bigger stacks of things are also about conserving and reaching up to touch the gods.
 Is this a picture Progressives still see themselves in or do deeds of love, caring, compassion and understanding make us closer to our concepts of consciousness and God?

 Clearly, the metaphor that More is Closer to God, is changing.
 So, how do we alter that metaphor and instead create change that brings progress into a future we can all share and see?
 How do we paint an impactful picture where being closer to each other through love, compassion and care finally demands the change that leads to a progressive new view?
 The good news is that we can change this conflict that separates us from our future today.
 We can change that metaphor.

 Are you ready to change the world?
 Are we ready to create our new future?

-After more than 30 years as a neuro-cognitive researcher, a professional information technology and change management expert, and now as a Ph.D. researcher in transformative consciousness studies at the California Institute of Integral Studies in San Francisco, I invite you to come be a part of our future.
+After more than 30 years as a neuro-cognitive researcher, a professional information technology and change management expert, and now as a Ph.D. student in San Francisco, I invite you to come be a part of our future.
 Let’s paint a new picture.